HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 4. Then from the **Model** page in the project settings, [connect the model](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
 The default URL is `http://localhost:9090`.

-5. Add images to Label Studio.
+5. Add images or video (depending on tasks you are going to solve) to Label Studio.

 6. Open any task in the Data Manager and see the predictions from the YOLO model.